GaiaNet-AI/docs/docs/user-guide/apps/dify.md

 ![Configure a GaiaNet Llama3 8b model in Dify](dify_chat.png)

 Most Dify applications also require an embedding model to search text in the vector space.
-Add an mebedding model with the modela name and API endpoint listed on your GaiaNet node's web dashboard.
+Add an embedding model with the model name and API endpoint listed on your GaiaNet node's web dashboard.
 Or, you can just add [a popular GaiaNet node](../nodes).
 Leave the API Key field empty.

 ![Configure a GaiaNet embedding model in Dify](dify_embedding.png)